GM-Consult-Pty-Ltd/text_analysis/README.md

 The following definitions are used throughout the [documentation](https://pub.dev/documentation/text_analysis/latest/):

 * `corpus`- the collection of `documents` for which an `index` is maintained.
+* `cosine similarity` - similarity of two vectors measured as the cosine of the angle between them, that is, the dot product of the vectors divided by the product of their euclidian lengths (from [Wikipedia](https://en.wikipedia.org/wiki/Cosine_similarity)).
-* `character filter` - filters characters from text in preparation of tokenization.
+* `character filter` - filters characters from text in preparation of tokenization .
 * `Damerau–Levenshtein distance` - a metric for measuring the `edit distance` between two `terms` by counting the minimum number of operations (insertions, deletions or substitutions of a single character, or transposition of two adjacent characters) required to change one `term` into the other (from [Wikipedia](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance)).
 * `dictionary (in an index)` - a hash of `terms` (`vocabulary`) to the frequency of occurence in the `corpus` documents.
 * `document` - a record in the `corpus`, that has a unique identifier (`docId`) in the `corpus`'s primary key and that contains one or more text fields that are indexed.